ajhamdi/semantic-robustness/README.md

 The optimization test results will be saved as dictionaries to the directory : `./results/NETWORK_NAME/CLASS_NUMBER/OBJECT_NUMBER/optim.pt`. and the mapping results will be wsaved in `./results/NETWORK_NAME/CLASS_NUMBER/OBJECT_NUMBER/map.pt`   where:
 - NETWORK_NAME is the name of the network being analyzed
 - CLASS_NUMBER is the class number (0-9) whcih is part of the 10 3D classes above and also part of ImageNet Classes
--OBJECT_NUMBER is the number of the object (0-9) from the 10 objects in that specific class
+- OBJECT_NUMBER is the number of the object (0-9) from the 10 objects in that specific class

-The `mapt.pt` dictionary contains the following:
+The `map.pt` dictionary contains the following:

-- the `optim.pt` dictionary contains the following:
+The `optim.pt` dictionary contains the following: